-- (i) In order to be identifiable by other users, these transports should be fitted, in addition to the marking referred to in paragraph 7.2.2.1 for heavy and long vehicles and to the special amber warning lights mentioned in paragraph 7.2.2.2 (b) above, with a general warning sign in the form of two rectangular panels (one in the front and the other in the rear) bearing either an inscription such as "Abnormal transport" or a black pictogram on a yellow retro-reflective background. - (ii) In the event that the regulatory dimensions established by the national legislation are exceeded (in the front, in the rear or on the sides), the transport should be fitted with additional signalling devices such as square panels consisting of alternating red and white or red and yellow retro-reflective diagonal strips, and the position lamps referred to in paragraph 19 of annex 5 to the Convention on Road Traffic of 1968. - (iii) When an abnormal transport presents a hazard to road safety because of its characteristics, it is recommended to have it accompanied by an escort, the nature of which may vary according to the level of potential risk for other road users.
+- (ii) In the event that the regulatory dimensions established by the national legislation are exceeded (in the front, in the rear or on the sides), the abnormal transport should be fitted with additional signalling devices such as rectangular panels consisting of alternating red and white or red and yellow retro-reflective diagonal strips, and the position lamps referred to in paragraph 19 of annex 5 to the Convention on Road Traffic of 1968. - (iii) When an abnormal transport presents a hazard to road safety because of its characteristics, it is recommended to have it accompanied by an escort, the nature of which may vary according to the level of potential risk for other road users, as mentioned below. - The first escort level should consist of a pilot vehicle in front and another vehicle protecting the rear of the transport, in the following conditions:

-The first escort level should consist of a pilot vehicle in front and another vehicle protecting the rear of the transport.
 Since the standardized appearance and visibility of such escort vehicles is important, their colour should preferably be yellow.
 Their visibility should also be increased by the addition, in the front and the rear, of white and red retro-reflective diagonal strips, and on the sides of a retro-reflective marking in the shape of an "open arrow", of alternating white and red or yellow and red colour.